 You’ve probably even been taught that puppies should poop every time they eat.

-But lots of time, it is not that straightforward.
+But a lot the of time, it is not that straightforward.

 What to do if a puppy poops 2 hours after eating?
 Or at irregular timings?